ben256dev/256/README.md

  - ``sudo systemctl start cloudflare-ddns.timer``: start / update timer
  - ``sudo systemctl enable cloudflare-ddns.timer``: stop timer
  - ``systemctl list-timers | grep cloudflare-ddns``: check timer status
- - ``sudo systemctl daemon-reexec``: reloads unit files after modiying either of the ``/etc/systemd/system/cloudflare-ddns.*`` files
+ - ``sudo systemctl daemon-reexec``: reloads unit files after modifying either of the ``/etc/systemd/system/cloudflare-ddns.*`` files

 ## DHCP

-A <abbr title="Dynamic Host Configuration Protocol">DHCP</abbr> reservation needed to be made for the local ip of our server in the router settings to ensure that the local ip of the server never changes.
-The local ip can be found by running the ``ip a`` command and looking for an <abbr title="IP Address in the format 192.168.xxx.xxx">IPV4</abbr> address under the network interface starting with ``en``.
+A <abbr title="Dynamic Host Configuration Protocol">DHCP</abbr> reservation needed to be made for the local IP of our server in the router settings to ensure that the local IP of the server never changes.
+The local IP can be found by running the ``IP a`` command and looking for an <abbr title="IP Address in the format 192.168.xxx.xxx">IPV4</abbr> address under the network interface starting with ``en``.

 - ``en``: signifies an *ethernet* network interface
-- ``wl``: signifies *wireless lan* network interface
+- ``wl``: signifies *wireless LAN* network interface
 - ``lo``: is the *loopback* interface

 I ensured the ``DHCP Lease Time`` was set to ``forever``.